-TMD is another name for temperomandibular joint disorder.
+TMD is just another name for temperomandibular joint (TMJ) disorder.
 This joint (also called TMJ) is located on either side of the face connecting your lower jaw (mandible) to your skull.
 This joint along with the surrounding muscles allows you to open and close your mouth as well as moving side to side.
 It is believed that bewtween 5-10% of the population suffers some sort of TMJ dysfunction.

 What Is TMD?